Self-Confrontation: When Biblical Counseling Becomes Behavioral Control

 Once that happens, the victim’s inner life becomes the counseling target, while the harmful behavior around her receives less scrutiny — a dynamic many survivors describe in destructive Christian marriage counseling and unsafe pastoral counseling relationships.

-Even Conservative Critics Raised Alarm Bells
+Conservative Christian Critics Raised Alarm Bells

-The Bobgans warned that Self-Confrontation risks becoming “self-preoccupation,” “works oriented activity,” and spiritual “bondage.”3
+• The Bobgans warned that Self-Confrontation risks becoming “self-preoccupation,” “works oriented activity,” and spiritual “bondage.”3

-They criticized the manual’s tendency to encourage Christians to evaluate one another’s motives and “heart attitudes.”4 They also warned that the book’s “105 biblical principles” could function as a Bible-plus authority structure that unintentionally elevates the counseling system itself alongside Scripture.5
+• They also warned that the book’s “105 biblical principles” could function as a Bible-plus authority structure that unintentionally elevates the counseling system itself alongside Scripture.5

-According to the Bobgans, the system is also weak at teaching people to critically evaluate abusive leaders, manipulative ministries, authoritarian systems, or false teaching inside conservative Christianity itself.
+• The system is also weak at teaching people to critically evaluate abusive leaders, manipulative ministries, authoritarian systems, or false teaching inside conservative Christianity itself.

 That concern overlaps with problems frequently seen in churches that minimize abuse, discourage discernment, or pressure suffering spouses to remain in dangerous situations “for the sake of marriage.”
 See also: church divorce policies and abuse.